Abbey4799/Abbey4799.github.io/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
-Qianyu He (何千羽) is currently a third-year PhD candidate at Fudan University advised by YangHua Xiao.
-She acquired her B.S. at Fudan University.
-Her primary research focus on the **Evaluation and Enhancement of Large Language Models (LLMs)**, with an emphasis on the models' *instruction-following* and *creative generation* ability.
-The goal of her research is to **enable models to communicate effectively and engagingly with humans**.
+Qianyu He (何千羽) is currently a third-year PhD candidate at Fudan University in the School of Computer Science, Shanghai, China.
+Her previous work focused on the **Creative Generation of Language Models**:

+- **Creative Generation**:
+  Integrating linguistic theory and commonsense knowledge into language model understanding and generation, with an emphasis on figurative language.
+The aim is to enable language models to generate creative responses reflecting human cognition, such as similes and metaphors.

+Currently, her interested research topics are mostly around the **Enhancement of Large Language Models~(LLMs)' Instruction Following and Reasoning ability**:

+- **Instruction Following**:
+  Developing advanced methods for LLMs to understand complex instructions, including task descriptions with multiple constraints and complex input text.
+The aim is to enhance LLMs' understanding of diverse and complex human instructions, enabling them to excel in practical applications beyond traditional NLP tasks.

+- **Mathematical Reasoning**:
+  Improving LLMs' reasoning ability fundamentally without external support, with an emphasis on mathematical reasoning.
+This involves enhancing foundational skills of complex reasoning tasks, such as numerical computation and unit conversion through training.

 (Download my [resumé](https://abbey4799.github.io/uploads/resume.pdf).
-The last update was on 2024-01-08.)
+The last update was on 2024-03-15.)

 {style="text-align: justify;"}